mathieu-benoit/mathieu-benoit.github.io/content/posts/2022/09/ci-gitops-helm-github-actions-google-registry.md

           helm push $CHART_NAME-$IMAGE_TAG.tgz oci://${{ secrets.ARTIFACT_REGISTRY_HOST_NAME }}/${{ secrets.PROJECT_ID }}/${{ secrets.ARTIFACT_REGISTRY_REPOSITORY }}
 EOF
 ```
-This GitHub Actions pipeline allows to execute a series of commands: `helm lint`, `helm registry login`, `helm package` and eventually, if it's a `push` in `main` branch, `helm push` will be executed.
+This GitHub Actions pipeline allows to execute a series of commands: `helm lint`, `gcloud auth configure-docker`, `helm package` and eventually, if it's a `push` in `main` branch, `helm push` will be executed.
 Also, this pipeline is triggered as soon as there is a `push` in `main` branch as well as for any pull requests.
 You can adapt this flow and these conditions for your own needs.

-You can see that we use the [automatic token authentication](https://docs.github.com/en/actions/security-guides/automatic-token-authentication) by using the `secrets.GITHUB_TOKEN` environment variable with the `helm registry login` command.
-In addition to that, in order to be able to push the Helm chart in GitHub Container Registry we need to have the `permissions.packages: write`.
+You can see that we use the [`google-github-actions/auth`](https://github.com/google-github-actions/auth) action to establish authentication to Google Cloud using Workload Identity Federation.
+To make this action working we need to have `permissions.id-token: write`.
+Then `gcloud auth configure-docker` allows to authenticate against the Artifact Registry, `helm registry login` is not necessary in this case, the next `helm` commands will reuse this authentication mecanism.

 Commit this GitHub actions pipeline in the GitHub repository:
 ```